Slideshow with Narration – Omaha Beach, June 6, 1944

 Rare photo recently discovered

 A contemplative Villa (left) and a glum Zapata (2nd from right) face an uncertain future

 In Mexico during the time of the Revolution, mayonnaise was a national obsession.
-More of the condiment was consumed there than any other one place on earth, with Hong Kong a distant second.
+More of the condiment was consumed there than anywhere else on earth, with Hong Kong a distant second.

 In fact, leaders on both sides of the conflict were crazy for the stuff.
-But it was Pancho Villa and Emiliano Zapata circa 1910, who spread the spread among the common people, as it were, so that its popularity soared.
+But it was Pancho Villa and Emiliano Zapata who spread the spread among the common people, as it were, so that its popularity soared, circa 1910.